BrianP-13/Computational-Project/README.md

 Enhancer repair analysis scripts
 1. Measure unique XRseq signal in enhancer regions
 2. Average plus & minus strand repair signals
+3. Enh mutation stats with and without repair for all Enh
+4. Enh mutation stats with and without repair for all Enh-with ChrX
+5. MutRate of Enh with and without 64PP or CPD repair in top regions
-3. Enhancer repair analysis of top susc. regions
+6. Enhancer repair analysis of top susc. regions